fititnt/openstreetmap-serverless-functions/README.md

 ## Todo's for functions
 - [ ] Normalize and document strategy on how to change the User Agent to make external requests. _Use case: allow de facto backends report or block individual misuse of resources (these FaaS don't store this kind of data)_
 - [ ] Normalize and document (or explicitly say is not enabled) short-lived local cache. _Use case: 15 to 60min cache over Wiki requests_
-- [ ] When make sense, create an endpoint, like `__about` to print variables of the FaaS, including version of used libraries. _Use case: debug caching issues and/or use of older versions_
+- [ ] When it makes sense, create an endpoint, like `__about` to print variables of the FaaS, including versions of used libraries. _Use case: debug caching issues and/or use of older versions_
-- [ ] Deal with binary responses.
+- [x] Deal with binary responses.
 See python3-http-osm on [template/README.md](template/README.md)
+- [ ] The chatbots that abstract `overpass-proxy` should respond with attached file *know limitation on Telegram: 50MB)
+- [ ] Draft a `nominatim-proxy` function
+- [ ] A `nominatim-proxy` function must be configured to allow faas servers document sufficient information to meet the [Nominatim Usage Policy](https://operations.osmfoundation.org/policies/nominatim/)

 ## Guides